yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     >**Note**: Depending on your system, you may need to change the PowerShell Execution Policy.
 You can read more about this process [here.](https://docs.microsoft.com/powershell/module/microsoft.powershell.core/about/about_execution_policies)

-6. Browse to the Azure Portal and verify creation of the resource group, CosmosDB instance, the App Service Plan, and the Web App.
+6. Browse to the Azure Portal and verify creation of the resource group, Cosmos DB instance, the App Service Plan, and the Web App.

     ![Azure Resource Group containing cloud resources to which GitHub will deploy containers via the workflows defined in previous steps.](media/hol-ex2-task1-step6-1.png "Azure Resource Group")